 Thailand is the most popular tourist destination in Southeast Asia.
-Pristine beaches, amazing foods, rich cultures, and plenty of sunshine, Thailand has it all.
+Thailand has it all: vibrant capital, Bangkok, pristine beaches, amazing foods, rich cultures, and plenty of sunshine.
 As Thailand is extremely popular, it can become crowded.
 Who does not want to taste a piece of paradise?
-However, you can find places in Thailand which are beautiful but less touristy.
-Koh Lanta is one of those gems of a place where you will find some pristine beaches.
-Those are at par with some of the beaches of Kuta, Lombok in Indonesia (the best I ever been).
-Here is a list of top things to do on Koh Lanta island for you.
-I will be focusing on Koh Lanta Yai here and most of the beautiful places and good infrastructures are there.
+However, you can find places in Thailand that are beautiful but less touristy.
+Koh Lanta is one of those places where you will find some pristine beaches, along with Koh Kood island.
+Those are on par with some of the beaches of Kuta and Lombok in Indonesia (the best I’ve ever been).
+Here is a list of the top things to do on Koh Lanta Island for you.
+I will be focusing on Koh Lanta Yai here, and most of the beautiful places and good infrastructure are there.

 How to Get to Koh Lanta?

-Koh Lanta is in the southern province of Thailand along the Andaman coast.
-There are two parts of the islands named Koh Lanta Yai and Koh Lanta Noi.
-The easiest way of reaching there is through the famous Krabi province.
+Koh Lanta is in the southern province of Thailand, along the Andaman coast.
+There are two parts of the island named Koh Lanta Yai and Koh Lanta Noi.
+The easiest way to reach there is through the famous Krabi province.

 - Bangkok to Krabi